MAGNETIC RESONANCE IMAGING (MRI)

 Working as an MRI Technologist

-Magnetic Resonance Imaging (MRI) procedures play an important role in diagnosing diseases and injuries.
+MRI procedures play an important role in diagnosing diseases and injuries.
 During an MRI, the resonant frequency properties of atoms are used within a magnetic field to image anatomic and/or physiologic conditions of the body

 Although a radiologist reviews MRI results, as a technologist you’re responsible for obtaining the best images possible.
 Your patients might be in pain or distress, or they might feel claustrophobic.
 You’ll provide support while talking patients through the procedure and letting them know what to expect.